royalboe/web_calendar/README.md

-# Weather Application
+# Web Calendar

 ## Description
-An application that takes the name of a city and returns the current weather conditions.
-The application makes an API call to openweather
+An application that shows you your events for a partcular day
 ### Stacks
 - Flask
-- Jinja
 - Python
+- RESTAPI